This Land Is Your Land: Confirmation of two other verses

 A 1945 pamphlet which omitted the last two verses has caused some question as to whether the original song did in fact contain the full text.
 The original manuscript confirms both of these verses.

-As with other folk songs, it was sung with different words at various times although the motives for this particular change of lyrics may involve the possible political interpretations of the verses.
+As with other folk songs, it was sung with different words at various times, although the motives for this particular change of lyrics may involve the possible political interpretations of the verses.
 Recordings of Guthrie have him singing the verses with different words.

 The verses critical of America are not often performed in schools or official functions.
 They can be best interpreted as a protest against the vast income inequalities that exist in the United States, and against the sufferings of millions during the Great Depression.
-The US, Guthrie insists, was made—and could still be made—for you and me.
+The US, Guthrie insists, was made—and could still be made—for "you and me".
 This interpretation is consistent with such other Guthrie songs as "Pretty Boy Floyd" and Guthrie's lifelong struggle for social justice.

+A rewritten Canadian version by Toronto-based folk group The Travellers was the first popular hit version of "This Land Is Your Land", receiving much airplay in Canada (although nowhere else) as early as 1956.
+Pete Seeger, a friend of both Woody Guthrie and of The Travellers, encouraged the Toronto band to "do something" with the song, which had been recorded by his group The Weavers in an unreleased version—and Seeger felt it would never be released due to his being blacklisted.
+The Travellers thought making the song about Canada would appeal to their audience, so made the appropriate changes to the chorus, namechecking several Canadian locations in place of American ones.
+The private property and relief line verses were not included; it is possible The Travellers had never heard them prior to recording their version of the song.
+The song was an immediate hit in Canada, and remains The Travellers best-known recording.
+At the founding convention of the Canadian social democratic New Democratic Party in 1961, the Travellers' version of "This Land Is Your Land" was sung by the attending delegates.